-Unidentified credit balances in the 180 day age category are to be written off as a credit to Allowance for Doubtful Accounts.
+Unidentified credit balances in the 180-day age category are to be written off as a credit to Allowance for Doubtful Accounts.

-Except for items previously written off to a departmental bad debt expense, all recovery of Bad Debt previously written off are to be credited to the Allowance for Doubtful Accounts.
+Except for items previously written off to a departmental bad debt expense, all recovery of Bad Debt previously written off is to be credited to the Allowance for Doubtful Accounts.
 Recovery of items written off to a departmental expense should be credited to the expense where it was originally charged

 Training Summary Questions: